SysVisionz/sysvisionz-react-dropdown/README.md

 1.6 -
 added onToggle, onOpen, and onClose properties.
 1.7 -
 added delay and clickableInDelay properties.
+1.8 -
+significant refactor for reliability, removal of retrieved redundant boolean on onToggle.